FAC8/READMES/Week 8/Security/security.md

 ## Questions
 1. Name one difference between web tokens and cookies
-2. What are the three parts that comprise a wek token?
+2. What are the three parts that comprise a web token?